 Let’s pretend I have a bad temper.
-I whack my cavapoo when it leaps on me.
+I whack my Cavapoo when it leaps on me.
 I can be a little too hard on it at times.
 I say, “Oh, honey, I’m sorry,” with a sad tenderness.
-I massage its ears, rub its stomach, and promise that I would never, ever do that to it again.
-My cavapoo wags its tail and kisses my palm as if it understands my apologies.
+I massage its ears, rub its stomach, and promise that I will never, ever do that to it again.
+My Cavapoo wags its tail and kisses my palm as if it understands my apologies.
 Right?

 Can A Cavapoo Forgive You For Hitting It?

 You’re undoubtedly noticing that what we like to think about our Cavapoos and what really occurs to them are extremely different.
 Their memories work differently, and their acts aren’t always what they appear.

 To forgive, I must own that you have injured me.
 Why should I forgive you if you haven’t done anything to me?
 To feel wounded, I must recall a moment or occasion in my life when I was hurt.
 It bothered me that you didn’t greet me last week.
 “I apologize.”
 I don’t have any ill will toward you.